michaelcoburn/proxysql-basics-master-slave/README.md

 #### Replication hostgroup

 You can add a server to all the hostgroups that you want.
-This will help on the query routing (eventually the hostgroup is the destination of the query rlues) and to have a controlled load distribution, among other things.
+This will help on the query routing (eventually the hostgroup is the destination of the query rules) and to have a controlled load distribution, among other things.

 However, ProxySQL in an effort to simplify things have the special "replication hostgroup" type which is nothing that a way to say which hostgroup holds the master and which one holds the slaves.